mgoadric/cardstock/_posts/2019-03-11-bundles-statistics.md

 ![Stealing Bundles Markov Gain]({{site.url}}{{site.baseurl}}/images/stealingbundles/winprob.png){:class="post-image"}

-In comparison with the expected random win rate, shown by the blue line, AI players can perform admirably, winning on average between 60% and 70%.
+In comparison with the expected random win rate, shown by the blue line, AI players can perform admirably, winning greater than 50%.
 This rate is much lower than [Pairs]({% post_url 2019-01-04-pairs %}) and [Ninety-Eight]({% post_url 2019-02-05-ninety-eight %}), looking more like the results we found in [Agram]({% post_url 2018-11-26-agram %}).
 A player's ability to win in Stealing Bundles is